IBM/localK8Dev/README.md

 IBM provides an installer [here](https://clis.ng.bluemix.net/ui/home.html) to get all of these tools together.
 There are instructions for how to obtain the tools manually if desired.
 The following tools are used in this tutorial.
 * git
+   ** git is a version control system which we'll use to obtain the source of a sample application.
 * Docker
+   ** Docker is a tool that allows developers to build and run anapplication as a lightweight, portable container.
 * kubectl CLI
+   ** `kubectl` is a command line interface for running commands against Kubernetes clusters.
 * ibmcloud CLI
+   ** `ibmcloud` is a command line interface for managing resources in IBM Cloud.

 # Download the Sample Application
-This tutorial uses the guestbook application.
+The application shown in this tutorial is a simple guestbook website where users can post messages.
 You should clone it to your workstation since you will be building it locally.

 ```console
 $ git clone https://github.com/IBM/guestbook.git
 ```

+For the purposes of this tutorial the application is run without a backing database (i.e. data is stored in-memory).

 # Deploying the application to a local cluster using Minikube